 The North American market is characterized by its predominance of motorcycle enthusiasts.
 Cruisers, with their low-riding seats and long bodies-perfectly suited for riding on long stretches of straight, open road-are a representative category, but there is also a large segment of users who enjoy riding off-road or on mountainous terrain for sport or recreation.
-The popularity and extensive variety of motorsports practices by professionals and amateurs alike is another unique quality of the North American market.
+The popularity and extensive variety of motorsports practices by professionals and amateurs alike are other unique qualities of the North American market.